 The behavior of animals will be studied emphasizing the ecological and evolutionary significance of behavior patterns in nature.
 General principles and processes will be illustrated using recent empirical findings.
-BIO 5254L, which includes field work, must be taken concurrently.
-Prerequisite(s): BIO 3154 or 3454, and and STAT 2103 with a minimum grade of "C".
+Completion of a course in Evolution is strongly recommended.
+Prerequisite(s): Admission to the Biology Graduate Program OR Permission of Instructor.